Cheltenham Interactive LTD

 Contact

-Need help with Moodle?
+Need help with Moodle LMS?

 Send a short email with your current setup, what is not working, and any deadlines you are dealing with.
-That is enough to get a useful conversation started, whether the need is delivery, support, or a technical sanity check before a bigger Moodle change.
+That is enough to get a useful conversation started, whether the need is delivery, support, or a technical sanity check before a bigger Moodle LMS change.